AdaCore/gnatstudio/docs/users_guide/projects.rst

   all of their values, you can chose to which scenario the modifications in the attributes editor apply.

-  Clicking on the left title bar (untitled, on the left of the `Scenario` label) will select or unselect all values of all variables.
+  Clicking on the left title bar (untitled, on the left of the :guilabel:`Scenario` label) will select or unselect all values of all variables.

   To select all values of a given variable, click on the corresponding check button.

 .. _The_Switches_Editor:

 The Switches Editor
 ===================

-.. index:: switches editor

-The switches editor, available through the menu `Project->Edit Switches`, lists all the source files associated with the selected project.
+The switches editor, available through the menu :menuselection:`Project --> Edit Switches`, lists all the source files associated with the selected project.

 For each file, the compiler switches are listed.
 These switches are displayed in gray if they are the default switches defined at the project level